Patricia Palinkas

-Patricia Palinkas (née Barczi, born 1943) is credited as the first woman to play American football professionally in a league made predominantly of men.
+Patricia Palinkas (née Barczi, 1943–2025) was the first woman to have played American football professionally in a predominantly male league.
 She was a holder for her husband Stephen Palinkas for the Orlando Panthers of the minor league Atlantic Coast Football League.
-Palinkas was the only woman to attain this distinction until Katie Hnida signed with the Fort Wayne Firehawks in 2010.
+She was the only woman professional American football player until Katie Hnida signed with the Fort Wayne Firehawks in 2010.

-Career
+Life and career

+Palinkas was born Patric Barczi in Chicago, Illinois, to parents of Hungarian descent.
 Palinkas attended Northern Illinois University, but did not play football there.
+Upon graduating, she taught brats at U.S. military bases in Japan and Germany before meeting her eventual husband and moving to Florida with him.

 At the time of Mr. and Mrs. Palinkas's signing with Orlando, the team was in severe financial straits, having lost thousands of dollars running the team on a large budget.
 The incoming ownership group sought a way to draw fans to the gate without the big-budget talent it had relied upon in the 1960s.
 The publicity that came with a female football player, and the profits that could be realized by hiring a box-office draw at league minimum salary, was likely a key factor in the duo's signing.

 Palinkas's first day of play was August 15, 1970, against the Bridgeport Jets, in front of roughly twelve thousand fans.
 On her first play, Palinkas was attacked by Jets defenseman Wally Florence, who admittedly (and unsuccessfully) attempted to "break her neck" as punishment for what he perceived to be "making folly with a man's game."
+In response, Palinkas turned to her husband (who had also been roughed on the same play) and said nonchalantly, "Are you ready, honey?"
+She blamed the uncharacteristic behavior on being under the influence of a tranquilizer (which she normally did not use) she had taken before the game to calm her nerves.
 Palinkas went on to appear four more times: three consecutive successful extra-point kicks, and a field goal attempt that was blocked.